For people with a chronic health condition - especially kidney disease

 Patients traveling to city for treatment may be eligible for a government scheme to provide financial support for travel and accommodation.
 Patients may be unaware of eligibility for this support.
 Refer to information below for State concessions and subsidies.

 Dialysis Transport Information booklets

-Dialysis Transport Support - ACT update January 13
+Dialysis Transport Options - ACT

-Dialysis Transport Support - New South Wales
+Dialysis Transport Options - New South Wales

-Dialysis Transport Support - Queensland
+Dialysis Transport Options - Queensland

-Dialysis Transport Support - Sth Australia update January 13
+Dialysis Transport Options - South Australia

-Dialysis Transport Support - Tasmania
+Dialysis Transport Options - Tasmania

-Dialysis Transport Support - Victoria
+Dialysis Transport Options - Victoria (updated December 2013)

-Dialysis Transport Support - Western Australia
+Dialysis Transport Options - Western Australia

 Carers Payment and Allowances